Bandar Siraf: Islamic era

 In 1812, James Morier wrote about the existence of ruins at Taheri.
 Someone named Brucks then visited the site but thought it was Portuguese.
 The British naval officer G.N.
 Kempthorne later visited the site in 1835 and was the first to identify the ruins with Siraf.
 In 1933, Aurel Stein visited Siraf and left a description of a massive "sea wall", which extended for some 400 m along the beach and was reinforced with buttresses but has since disappeared.

 Many of the finds (over 16,000 in all) excavated at Siraf by Whitehouse and his archaeological team in the 1960s and 1970s are kept in the British Museum in London.

 Siraf has not yet been registered on the list of national heritage sites of Iran.
 This is needed so that it will be preserved and maintained in the future.

+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 3,500 in 722 households, when it was in the Central District.
+The following census in 2011 counted 7,137 people in 1,309 households.
+The 2016 census measured the population of the city as 6,992 people in 1,949 households.

+In 2019, the city was separated from the district in the formation of Siraf District.